Article brought to you by Nilead, a website builder platform with fully managed design and build service.

-Most of the time when you contract a web development company to do the website for you on Wordpress for example, they will deploy the final website on a third party hosting providers such as GoDaddy, BlueHost etc...
+Most of the time when you contract a web development company to do the website for you on WordPress for example, they will deploy the final website on third-party hosting providers such as GoDaddy, BlueHost, etc...
 These hosting providers often bundle many essential services into their packages including email hosting services so you automatically get unlimited email accounts (on your own domain) without paying anything more.
 Isn't that sweet?
 Well, there are some reasons you should NOT consider hosting your own emails, and below are a few of them:

 Your web design company will probably not help you to set up your emails.
-Well, sometimes they do but most of they are not well-equipped with the essential knowledge to set it up correctly.
+Well, sometimes they do but most of them are not well-equipped with the essential knowledge to set it up correctly.
+Most web design agencies only have designers and web developers in their teams and they do not have the knowledge to set up the mail server properly.
 It means that you may:

 Your email is your online identity, sometimes it is even your single contact to the online world.
 Can you afford to have it hacked?
 Remember Snowden?
 Remember Hillary Clinton?
-What happens if someone can read all the content inside your mail box?
-What happens if someone can send and receive emails from your business partners under your name?
+What happens if someone can read all the content inside your mailbox?
+What happens if someone can send and receive emails to and from your business partners under your name?

 Most small businesses do not have in-house IT teams so the website (and the email service) is usually set up once and forget.
 The hosting providers normally will NOT do any software and security upgrade for the software you install on the server, which means these businesses are exposed to a very high risk of being hacked.